asoulet/superficiality/README.md

 ### Generate a KG distribution

-To generate a knowledge graph, the Java class `KBProfilerTest` must be executed:
+To generate a knowledge graph, the Java class `mbg.KBProfilerTest` must be executed:
 1. Choose the knowledge graph by uncommenting the appropriate line
 2. Specify the distribution `StatisticsType.In` for in-degree distribution or `StatisticsType.OUT` for out-degree distribution
 3. Run the class